ppkantorski/Airplane-Sleep/README.md

 ```

 4. Rename "sleep" to ".sleep" and "wakeup" to ".wakeup" them move the files into your user home directory.
-Run these commands within the user home directory (~/) to change permissions for execution.
+Run these commands within the user home directory (cd ~/) on Terminal to change permissions for execution.

 ```bash
 chmod +x .sleep